 Clearly not all men will be able to reach that unity.
 Jesus must have a point where He can use the unity that is available.
 He saw a need for no more than 12 disciples, and even one of them was a dud.
 If Jesus will bring the Kingdom to earth as He has promised, He must be prepared to do it with a critical mass of a number we cannot now see.
 That should not discourage us, but remind us that we can study to show ourselves approved by Him and available to be used for His Glory in the Coming Kingdom.

-His plan for us has not changed….a world wide Kingdom where He alone calls the tune and millions, or billions of souls are brought into fellowship with Him.
+His plan for us has not changed….a world wide Kingdom where He alone calls the tune and millions, maybe billions of souls are brought into fellowship with Him.
 Our temporary distress, a world gone mad, should not discourage us.
 He said every word He spoke would come to pass.

 Luke 21:33 Heaven and earth shall pass away: but my words shall not pass away.